liquidprompt/liquidprompt/README.md

 * Browsing into very large subversion repositories may dramatically slow down the display of the liquid prompt (use `LP_DISABLED_VCS_PATH` to avoid that).
-* Subversion repository cannot display commits to be pushed, this is a limitation of the Subversion versionning model.
+* Subversion repository cannot display commits to be pushed, this is a limitation of the Subversion versioning model.
 * The proxy detection only uses the `$http_proxy` environment variable.
 * The window's title escape sequence may not work properly on some terminals (like xterm-256)
-* The analog clock necessitate a unicode-aware terminal and a at least one sufficiently complete font on your system.
+* The analog clock necessitate a Unicode-aware terminal and a at least one sufficiently complete font on your system.
 The [Symbola](http://users.teilar.gr/~g1951d/) font, designed by Georges Douros, is known to work well.